 Luo attends a 3D cinema (a cue for audiences to put their 3D glasses on) in an attempt to rekindle (or maybe to reinvent?) his memories of Wan.
 This is where the former lovers shared some of their most intimate moments.
 But then Luo falls asleep.
 And a very different film is projected in front of his eyes.
 The movie theatre is a place for escapism, whether you are awake or asleep.

 This is when the director Bi Gan embraces every lyrical freedom available, and the real “journey begins”.
 The entire dream sequence lasts 55 minutes and is filmed in one single take, and at night.
 Luo walks down lonely corridors, plays pin-pong with 12-year-old, rides a motorbike and abseils down a mountain into a partially-ruined village.
 There’s even a Ballhaus-inspired 360-degree camera whirl around embracing lovers.
 The technical boldness and the aesthetic magnificence of this film cannot overstated.

-Long Day’s Journey Into Night is showing in the 71st Cannes Film Festival, as part of the Un Certain Regard section.
+Long Day’s Journey Into Night showed at the 71st Cannes Film Festival, as part of the Un Certain Regard section.
 It premieres in the UK at the BFI London Film Festival taking place between October 10th and 21st.
 In cinemas Friday, December 27th (2019).